AramZS/devblog/src/posts/hello-day-9.md

 Especially with the variable name in the `for` deceleration?
 I don't know if that works the way I think it does and I may even just need [a shortcode instead](https://www.11ty.dev/docs/languages/nunjucks/#shortcodes).
 But I'd like to get it working.
 Let's try just echoing out the passed in value first.

 Damn, still no go.

+`git commit -am "Get macros in the mix."`